J0xna/Kernel-Overlay-Hider/README.md

 I also wanted to learn how to hide the window from possible enumerations and anti cheats.

 This project gets a pointer to an undocumented structure TAG_WND, then modifies the members to make your window invisible from possible HWND scans.
 The structures hold two particularly interesting members, Next and Previous.
-These can be thought as Flink and Blink in a linked list Microsoft loves.
+These can be thought as Flink and Blink.

 My driver modifies the Flink and Blink so that our desired window handle will never be in the list, making it invisible to enumerations and window callbacks.

 CAUTION: